openphacts/openphacts.github.io/refresh/data-refresh-2.2.md

 # Plans for refreshing Datasets for version 2.2.

+Plans for refreshing Links are here:  [Link Refresh for v2.2](/refresh/link-refresh-2.2).

 ## chembl

 Download new versions of RDF files form ChEMBL FTP site.